buildpacks/spec/platform.md

 ## Deprecations
 This section describes all the features that are deprecated.

+### `io.buildpacks.stack.*` Labels

+For compatibility with older platforms and older buildpacks, base image authors SHOULD ensure for build images and run images:

+- The image config's `Env` field has the environment variable `CNB_STACK_ID` set to the stack ID.
+- The image config's `Label` field has the label `io.buildpacks.stack.id` set to the stack ID.
+- The image config's `Label` field has the label `io.buildpacks.stack.mixins` set to a JSON array containing mixin names for each mixin applied to the image.

+To upgrade, the platform SHOULD upgrade all buildpacks to use Buildpack API `0.10` or greater.

 ### `io.buildpacks.lifecycle.metadata` (JSON) `stack` Key

 _Deprecated in Platform API 0.12._